 Like the aforementioned JNJ, at this rate, T stock is practically a sure thing.
 The only difference is the reward.
 AT&T offers a whopping 5.36% dividend yield!

-Best Dividend Stocks to Buy: Welltower Inc (HCN)
+Best Dividend Stocks to Buy: Welltower Inc (WELL)

 I cannot wait for the current batch of young millennials to turn 40.
 Each generation has its fair share of youthful idiocy; however, I think millennials, particularly those in their mid-twenties, take the cake.
 The way that so many of them conduct themselves, you’d think that they honestly believe they will never age.

 The news flash that everyone else knows instinctively is that time stops for no one.
-With that harsh reality in mind, I bring to you Welltower Inc (NYSE:HCN).
-HCN is a real estate investment trust specializing in senior care and facilities.
-Even if you’re one of the young Millennials that sees no use for Welltower, you still might put your parents into one of their centers.
+With that harsh reality in mind, I bring to you Welltower Inc (NYSE:WELL).
+WELL stock is a real estate investment trust specializing in senior care and facilities.
+Even if you’re one of the young millennials that sees no use for Welltower, you still might put your parents into one of their centers.

-Of course, we can’t forget the dividend yields, which for HCN stands at 5.26%.
+Of course, we can’t forget the dividend yields, which for WELL stands at 4.83%.

 Best Dividend Stocks to Buy: Blackstone Group LP (BX)